-- 1. A conflict occurs when a faculty or staff member influences a decision of the College or a decision of a student if a personal economic benefit to the faculty or staff member may arise from that decision. - 2.
-There is a conflict of interest when a purchasing agent buys goods from a company and is an employee of the company at the same time.
+- 1. A conflict occurs when a College employee influences a decision of the College or a decision of a student if a personal economic benefit to the College employee may arise from that decision. - 2.
+There is a conflict of interest when a College employee is the purchasing agent and buys goods from a company and is an employee of the company at the same time